-However, the beneficial properties that make Parylene the “gold standard” of conformal coating, can also make the material difficult to remove.
-There are, however, methods you can use to remove and rework Parylene when necessary.
+However, the beneficial properties that make Parylene the “gold standard” of conformal coating can also make the material difficult to remove.
+Thankfully, there are methods you can use to remove and rework Parylene when necessary.

 Why is Parylene Removal Necessary?

 From time to time, it is necessary to rework or remove the coating.
 Perhaps the job specifications changed, or a Parylene vendor incorrectly applied the coating.